The Art of Significant Figures: Why Three Digits Matter

 When to Use Three Significant Figures

 Three significant figures aren’t a one-size-fits-all solution.
-That's why they’re most useful when:
+So they’re most useful when:

 - The measurement tool has limited precision (e. g., a ruler with millimeter markings).